DigitalFuturesOCADU/hardwareResources/README.md

 # Animation Tools

 The animation tools library is a small set of helper functions and data structures for Arduino that use basic tools and methods of time-based animation to control various actuators.
 The tools have been used to control LEDs, stepper motors, servos, and piezo buzzers.
-The core of the library is based around 2 basic functions – oscillation & timeline– that can be layered onto eachother for more complex behaviours.
+The core of the library is based around 2 basic functions – oscillation & timeline– that can be layered onto eachother for more complex behaviours.The library also contains tools for drawing animation to OLED screens using the U8G library.
 These functions are all based on timers, so they do not block any other input/output functions used in a sketch.

 ## Basic Functions: